 With this S Grind, you’ll experience a great deal of stability on full shots, but you’ll also find that you can remain versatile around the greens as well.

-This S Grind wedge is the most idea for those players who play more square-faced shots.
-When compared to the SM5 models of this wedge, this more recent model has 3-degrees more bounce as well.
+This S Grind wedge is the most ideal for those players who play more square-faced shots.
+Compared to the SM5 models of this wedge, this more recent model has 3-degrees more bounce as well.
 So, this is a great upgrade option for anyone who had an SM5 model.